themi/magrav/hat-pack/00-Glossary.md

 #### Cathode
 > A cathode is an electrode through which conventional current flows out of a device.

+#### colloid
+> A colloid, in chemistry, is a substance in which one substance of microscopically dispersed insoluble particles is suspended throughout another substance.

 #### Magrav
 > Magnetic and gravitational fields (Magnetic referring to the plasma of magnetic fields created by a dynamic entity as for example this refers to the magnetic field of the earth)